Dynamic Programming Common Patterns and Code Template

 for ...

-The following explains the basic principles of dynamic programming through the Fibonacci sequence problem and the coin change problem.
-The former is mainly to help you understand what overlapping subproblems are (the Fibonacci sequence does not involve finding an optimum, so strictly speaking, it is not a dynamic programming problem).
-The latter focuses on how to formulate the state transition equation.
+Below, we will use the Fibonacci sequence problem and the coin change problem to explain the basic principles of dynamic programming.
+The former is mainly to help you understand what overlapping subproblems are (the Fibonacci sequence does not involve finding the optimal value, so strictly speaking, it is not a dynamic programming problem), while the latter focuses on how to formulate state transition equations.

 1. Fibonacci Sequence

-LeetCode problem 509, "Fibonacci Number," illustrates this issue.
-Do not dismiss this example as too simple.
-Only simple examples allow you to fully concentrate on the general ideas and techniques behind the algorithm without being confused by obscure details.
-If you want more challenging examples, there are plenty in the upcoming dynamic programming series.
+LeetCode Problem 509 "Fibonacci Number" is this problem.
+Please do not disregard this example for its simplicity.
+Only simple examples can allow you to fully concentrate on the general ideas and techniques behind the algorithm, without getting confused by obscure details.
+For more difficult examples, you will find plenty in the following series on dynamic programming.

 Brute-Force Recursion

-The mathematical form of the Fibonacci sequence is recursive, and the code can be written as follows:
+The mathematical form of the Fibonacci sequence is recursive, and the code is written as follows:

 int fib(int N) {